corda/corda/docs/source/design/failure-detection-master-election/drb-meeting-20180131.md

 MN: can replicate realm so failover is trivial

 JC: how do we document Enterprise features?
 Publish design docs?
 Enterprise fact sheets?
 R3 Corda marketing material?
-Clear seperation of documentation is required.
+Clear separation of documentation is required.
 GT: this is already achieved by having docs.corda.net for open source Corda and docs.corda.r3.com for enterprise R3 Corda